amlalejini/amlalejini.github.io/_posts/2020-12-13-supplemental++.md

 All of this allows me use my paper's GitHub repository as a one-stop-shop for all of that paper's supplemental material.
 Even better, services like [Zenodo](https://zenodo.org/) allow you to easily cite your repository by assigning it a permanent DOI (check out [this guide](https://lalejini.com/2020/04/02/gh-supplemental-material-guide.html) for setting that up).

+🛑, I don't recommend storing large data files on GitHub.
+There are [better services](#open-science-framework-osf) for storing data that you can link to from your repo!

 Here's some useful resources for using git/github:

 - [Software carpentry lesson on git](http://swcarpentry.github.io/git-novice/)